Georges Prouvost: Biography

 Prouvost (standing, second from right) with the US Tourquennoise team before the final of the 1910 USFSA French championship.

-Very little is known about his life; Prouvost was playing football for US Tourquennoise in 1905, when he represented the Northern France team in the very first Paris-Nord match (an annual test match for the French national team), helping his side to a 4–1 win in 1905.
+Prouvost was playing football for US Tourquennoise in 1905, when he represented the Northern France team in the very first Paris-Nord match (an annual test match for the French national team), helping his side to a 4–1 win in 1905.
 He played for the Nord team a further two times, first against Belgium in 1905, and then in the Paris-Nord match of 1906.
 Three years later, the USFSA selected him for the French B squad that competed in the football tournament of the 1908 Olympic Games in London, but he did not play in any matches as France B was knocked out in the quarter-finals by Denmark (0–9).

 On 1 May 1910, Prouvost started in the final of the 1910 French Championship at the Parc des Princes, helping his side to a 7–2 win over SH de Marseille.
 In the following year, on 29 April 1911, he started in the final of the Challenge International du Nord in Tourcoing, helping his side to a 2–1 win over the English club Cambridge Town.

 After the First World War, Prouvost moved to Monaco, becoming the captain of the Monégasque FC as well as the delegated rapporteur of Monaco-Sports.